Our independent group/band/artist has a newly recorded CD and would like to submit it for possible airplay. How do I go

 Winnipeg, Manitoba, Canada

 Sorry, at present we do not accept submissions of individual audio files through the Internet (ie: MP3 or other audio formats).
-Please do not submit audio files via e‑mail, as they will simply be rejected.
-Please see below about submissions via e‑mail and how to send us your links.
+We do accept submissions via wetransfer, dropbox, google drive or bandcamp — please see below about submissions via e‑mail and how to send us your links.

 Does CJUM accept singles or EPs?

 CJUM has limited shelf space and therefore cannot accept singles.
 We will accept EPs of 4 songs or more, and these will be put into the library for volunteer use.

 Do you accept submissions via e-mail?

 Yes, but only via a downloadable link that is secure.
 In order to get your material played on-air, it has to be available to our volunteers through our music library, which consists mainly of CD’s.
-We also have a digital library that is accessible to all programmers if they choose to use it — these are currently the only resource we offer to our volunteers for new music, but in no way does it limit the music they are able to play.
+We also have a digital library that is accessible to all programmers if they choose to use it — these are currently the only resources we offer to our volunteers for new music, but in no way does it limit the music they are able to play.
 If you have questions, please email our program director, Michael Elves at [email protected]umfm.com